Lightning-AI/pytorch-lightning/docs/source/levels/intermediate_level_7.rst

    :tag: basic

 .. displayitem::
-   :header: Access a cloud machine with GPUs.
+   :header: Access a cloud machine with GPUs
    :description: Learn how to get a cloud machine with single or multiple GPUs.
    :col_css: col-md-3
    :button_link: ../clouds/session_basic.html